Gravitational Lensing in the Charged NUT-de Sitter Spacetime: ACKNOWLEDGMENTS

 I would like to thank Volker Perlick for the helpful discussions.
 I acknowledge financial support from the Cluster of Excellence QuantumFrontiers.
 I also acknowledge support from Deutsche Forschungsgemeinschaft within the Research Training Group 1620 Models of Gravity.
-I also would like to express my gratitude to all contributors to the Julia project and in particular the authors of the packages Elliptic, Blosc, HDF5 and PyPlot.
+I also would like to express my gratitude to all contributors to the JULIA project and in particular the authors of the packages ELLIPTIC, BLOSC, HDF5 and PYPLOT.

-\section{Elementary and Elliptic Integrals}
+\section{ELEMENTARY AND ELLIPTIC INTEGRALS}

-While integrating the equations of motion for $r$ in Section~\ref{Sec:EoMr} and the time coordinate $t$ in Section~\ref{Sec:EoMt} we encountered several elementary and elliptic integrals.
-In this Appendix we will demonstrate how to calculate them.
+While integrating the equations of motion for $r$ in Sec.~\ref{Sec:EoMr} and the time coordinate $t$ in Sec.~\ref{Sec:EoMt} we encountered several elementary and elliptic integrals.
+In this appendix we will demonstrate how to calculate them.